bczsalba/pytermgui/docs/getting_started.md

 All of the `FileLoader` subclasses take a `pytermgui.serializer.Serializer` instance as their first argument, setting up their own if one was not given.
 This object is then used to instantiate all of the widgets it encounters, so registering a widget to it will allow the loader to use it.

-**Note:** Serializers can dump any, even unknown widget types, but can only load **known ones**.
+**Note:** Serializers can dump any, even unknown widget types, but **can only load known ones**.

 Once all your widgets are registered and load correctly, you can access them by the `WidgetName` attribute of your namespace.

 ## Loading a namespace using `ptg -f`

-The simplest way to use these files is running `ptg -f "filename"`, where `filename` points to your markup.
+The simplest way to use these files is running `ptg -f "filename"`, where `filename` points to your namespace file.
 As mentioned above, **you can only use PTG native widget types** with this method.

 What that CLI tool does is essentially this: